Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The Golden Grotto river trace is one of the most renowned in all of Taiwan.
 The route follows the Shakadang river upstream for a few hours then veers off into a series of pools and waterfalls in a narrow canyon.

 This is a full-day affair (6-7 hours) that requires river tracing shoes and safety equipment (including helmets), as well as careful planning.
-Never go after rain, and sometimes local authorities decide to make it illegal to visit.
+This trace is for experienced river tracers only and should never be done alone or after heavy rain.

 For beginners, you can sign up for a guided river trek on the Sanzhan River (not to the Golden Grotto).